themorlan/openREM/docs/database.rst

     python manage.py migrate remapp --fake

 * If this restore was to a new system prior to upgrade, you can now proceed with the upgrade instructions.

+.. _database-windows

+******
+Legacy
+******

+Windows is only a supported platform for OpenREM v1 and later when using Docker.
+Therefore there are no instructions for maintenance of databases on that platform, except in the upgrade guide in the release notes: :ref:`release1-0upgrade`.

+For upgrades between older versions, please refer to the docs that accompany those versions.